djcurill/two-wheels/README.md

 # Two Wheels - 🚧 (Work in Progress)
 A Python code base responsible for scraping PinkBike Buy / Sell posts Bike data (sorry PinkBike).
-Information gathered from Bike data will be used to train a machine learning model capable of estimating the price of a bike given some features.
+Information gathered from Bike posts will be used to train a machine learning model capable of estimating the price of a bike given some features.
 The goal of this project to eventually build a python backend (Flask) that can deliver Bike data via RESTful API and offer machine learning predictions given a set of bike specs.